Final report for GW22-233

 Materials and methods:

 In Year 2, while we were designing and validating real-time PCR assay protocol for Fusarium isolated from Owen Kaneshiro Farm, we detected a new Fusarium species in this soil.
 While the PI’s lab is working on verifying this is the first report of Fusarium commune in Hawaii, PI Braley modified the study to include the testing on PGS effects on F. commune.
-Thus, we are requesting one year’s no-cost extension of this project.
+Thus, we requested one year’s no-cost extension of this project.
 Overall, in Year 2 we: 1) designed and validated a real-time, quantitative PCR (RT-qPCR) assay for detection of R. solani in Hawaii’s clay-like soil, 2) isolated and sequenced four Fusarium commune isolates from diseased kai choi roots with Fusarium wilt-like symptoms, 3) designed a preliminary RT-qPCR assay for detection of F. commune in Hawaii soils, 4) improved PGS+CE drenching methods in two field trials of kai choi with F. commune infested soil at Owen Kaneshiro Farm, Waianae, HI.

 Objective 1: Examine if PGS can induce systemic resistance (ISR) of crops against broad spectrum of pests and pathogens by examining expression of ISR genes.